CaffeinatedRat/WebSocketServices/README.md

 * This plug-in can send fragmented frames but cannot receive it at this time.
 * The total frame size can only be 2^16 in size, as larger frames will be truncated.
 This will not change since we want to keep this lightweight and prevent the minecraft server from being overloaded.
 * Other plug-ins may register for websocket events during the onLoad event with the method WebSocketServices.registerApplicationLayer(Plugin plugin, IApplicationLayer applicationLayer).
+* A [wiki] (https://github.com/CaffeinatedRat/WebSocketServices/wiki) on how to use the WebSocketServices API is available.

 To-Do
 -----------